+86-28-83207566

 Invited Speaker丨特邀报告

 Assoc.
-Prof. Tingru ZHANG, Shenzhen University
+Prof. Tingru ZHANG, Shenzhen University, China

 Tingru Zhang is an associate professor at the Institute of Human Factors and Ergonomics, Shenzhen University, and Guest Researcher at the CGN National Key Laboratory.
 Her main research focuses on intelligent transportation, human-AI interaction, and smart interaction & user experience.
 She has led over 10 research projects.
 With more than 50 publications, her work includes 1 ESI Hot Paper and 1 Highly Cited Paper.
 She currently serves as an editorial board member for Transportation Research Part F and International Journal of Ergonomics, and has been recognized with honors such as the Top 2% Most-Cited Scientists Worldwide (2023, 2024) and the Outstanding Early Career Award from the International Ergonomics Association (2023).